Ali-Elhadi-GitHub/Ali-Elhadi-GitHub/README.md

 Hello, I'm Ali Al-Hadi! 👋

-I'm a student studying in the Information Systems department, and I'm passionate about Front-end development.
+I'm a student studying in the Information Systems department,and I'm passionate about Front-end development.
 Here, you can find some of the projects and repositories related to my learning journey and interests.

 ## About Me